Which Sentence Contains A Restrictive Clause

 Which Sentence Contains a Restrictive Clause?
 Mastering the Art of Defining and Identifying Essential Clauses

 Understanding restrictive clauses is crucial for anyone aiming to master grammar and write clear, concise sentences.
 These clauses, also known as essential clauses, are integral to the meaning of the sentence.
-Removing them significantly alters or even destroys the sentence's core meaning.
-This article will delve into the nuances of restrictive clauses, providing clear definitions, examples, and practical exercises to help you confidently identify them in any text.
-We'll explore the differences between restrictive and non-restrictive clauses, and provide a comprehensive guide to mastering this important grammatical concept.
+And removing them significantly alters or even destroys the sentence's core meaning.
+Still, this article will look at the nuances of restrictive clauses, providing clear definitions, examples, and practical exercises to help you confidently identify them in any text.
+We'll explore the differences between restrictive and non-restrictive clauses, and provide a practical guide to mastering this important grammatical concept.

 Understanding Restrictive Clauses: The Essentials